giantpaper/breakpoints.js/README.md

 breakpoints.lte('x4') // true if the current breakpoint is lesser than or equal to x4

 breakpoints.between('md', 'x4') // true if the current breakpoint is between md and x4

+breakpoints.lte('notARealBreakpoint') // will return false if not registered as a breakpoint
 ```

 ## Important